AFM-analysis/nanite/docs/sec_getting_started.rst

 =========
-If you are a frequent AFM user, you might have run into several problems involving data analysis, ranging from simple data fitting to the visualization of quantitative force-indentation maps.
+If you are a frequent AFM user, you might have run into several problems involving data analysis, ranging from simple data fitting to the visualization of quantitative force-distance maps.
 Here are a few usage examples of nanite:

-- You would like to automate your data analysis pipeline from loading force-indentation data to displaying a fit to the approach part with a Hertz model for a spherical indenter.
+- You would like to automate your data analysis pipeline from loading force-distance data to displaying a fit to the approach part with a Hertz model for a spherical indenter.
 You can do so with nanite, either via scripting or via the command-line interface that comes with nanite.
 For more information, see :ref:`sec_fitting`.

-- You would like to automatically analyze and visualize maps of force-indentation data.
+- You would like to automatically analyze and visualize maps of force-distance data.
 This is possible with the :class:`nanite.QMap <nanite.qmap.QMap>` class.

-- You would like to sort force-indentation data according to data quality using your own training set (not the one shipped with nanite).
+- You would like to sort force-distance data according to data quality using your own training set (not the one shipped with nanite).
 Nanite allows you to create your own training set from your own experimental data, locally.
-Besides that, you can make use of multiple regressors and visualize the rating e.g. of force-indentation maps.
+Besides that, you can make use of multiple regressors and visualize the rating e.g. of force-distance maps.
 For an overview, see :ref:`sec_rating`.